1973 Buffalo Bills season: Offseason

-On April 19, 1973, the Bills traded linebackers Edgar Chandler and Jeff Lyman and fullback Wayne Patrick to the New England Patriots for linebacker Jim Cheyunski and offensive linemen Halvor Hagen and Mike Montler.
+On April 19, 1973, the Bills traded linebackers Edgar Chandler and Jeff Lyman and fullback Wayne Patrick to the New England Patriots for linebacker Jim Cheyunski, Halvor Hagen and Mike Montler.
 Although Patrick had been the Bills' Fullback, he lost the starting job to Jim Braxton in 1972.

-The Bills also acquired of the Miami Dolphins' top draft selection Mike Kadish in exchange for offensive lineman Irv Goode.
+The Bills also acquired of the Miami Dolphins' top draft selection Mike Kadish in exchange for guard Irv Goode.
 The Bills traded defensive tackle Al Cowlings to Houston in exchange for defensive end Earl Edwards.
-Long-time Bills linebacker Mike Stratton, who had spent the last ten seasons with Buffalo, left the team to play his final season with the San Diego Chargers.
+Longtime Bills linebacker Mike Stratton, who had spent the last ten seasons with Buffalo, left the team to play his final season with the San Diego Chargers.

 NFL draft

-The team drafted several players in the 1973 NFL Draft who contributed to the offense as starters during this record-setting season.
+The team drafted several players in the 1973 NFL draft who contributed to the offense as starters during this record-setting season.
 Offensive linemen Paul Seymour and Joe DeLamielleure became cornerstones of the Bills' "Electric Company" offensive line.
 DeLamielleure was voted to five consecutive Pro Bowls for the Bills (1975–1979), to the NFL 1970s All-Decade Team, and to the Pro Football Hall of Fame in 2003.

 Quarterback Joe Ferguson played 164 games at quarterback in 12 seasons for the Bills, a franchise-record.
 Ferguson retired as the team's all-time leading passer, and his 27,590 passing yards are still second in franchise history behind Hall of Famer Jim Kelly.